sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan.md

-# Operating Daily Plan
+# Daily Plan

 The *Daily Plan* view provides an overview of Orders scheduled for future execution and allows to manage the *Daily Plan*.

 The *Daily Plan* is subject to purge of the database performed by the [Cleanup Service](/service-cleanup).

-For operations related to the calendar widget see [Operating Daily Plan Calendar](/operating-daily-plan-calendar).
+For operations related to the calendar widget see [Daily Plan Calendar](/daily-plan-calendar).

 ## Order States